BigGait: Learning Gait Representation You Want by Large Vision Models: Introduction

-Overall, the proposed GRE module learns the design principles of many established gait representations and distinguishes itself by not necessitating task-specific supervision with leveraging all-purpose knowledge.
-Technically, GRE relies solely on soft constraints to extract effective gait representations, \textit{i.e.}, capturing truthful body structural characteristics while effectively excluding gait-unrelated noise.
+Overall, our GRE module adopts the design principles of some established gait representations and distinguishes itself by leveraging all-purpose knowledge and removing upstream task-specific supervision.
+Technically, GRE relies solely on soft constraints to extract effective gait representations, \textit{i.e.}, capturing truthful body structural characteristics while effectively excluding gait-irrelevant noise.
 Moreover, this work also finds that the utilization of soft constraints may introduce two major challenges: (1) \textbf{Interpretability}.
 In contrast to the more visually intuitive modality such as the silhouette and skeleton, which directly convey physical meanings, the learned representation derived from soft geometrical constraints, presented as the multi-channel feature map, may not offer the same level of intuitiveness.
 (2) \textbf{Purity}.
 Completely suppressing the texture characteristics of RGB videos through soft constraints remains a challenge for gait recognition~\cite{liang2022gaitedge}.
 Our comprehensive cross-clothing and cross-domain evaluations provide strong evidence of the dominant role of gait features within the acquired gait representations.
 Nevertheless, we find that data distribution may still influence outcomes.

 In summary, this paper presents a pioneering attempt to open up the promising LVMs-based gait recognition research.
-The main contributions can be outlined as follows: \begin{itemize} \item BigGait charts a groundbreaking and practical learning paradigm for the next-generation gait representation, with gait guidance shifting from task-specific priors to LVMs-based all-purpose knowledge. \item We establish the effectiveness of all-purpose knowledge for gait description, as evidenced by its discriminability and generalization across various gait datasets, including CCPG~\cite{li2023depth}, CASIA-B~\cite{yu2006framework} and SUSTech1K~\cite{Shen_2023_CVPR}.
-BigGait is the state of the art in most cases. \end{itemize}
+The main contributions can be outlined as follows: \begin{itemize} \item BigGait charts a groundbreaking and practical learning paradigm for the next-generation gait representation, with gait guidance shifting from task-specific priors to LVMs-based all-purpose knowledge. \item We establish the effectiveness of all-purpose knowledge for gait description, as evidenced by its discriminability and generalization across various gait datasets, including CCPG~\cite{li2023depth}, CASIA-B*~\cite{yu2006framework} and SUSTech1K~\cite{Shen_2023_CVPR}.
+BigGait achieves the SoTA performance in most cases. \end{itemize}